tllongdev/MERTH/README.md

-## Most Efficient Route Thru HomeDepot
+## Most Efficient Route Through Home-depot

 Merth (Gaelic): Decision in a time of crisis.